-Get up close and personal to wildlife in the wild on a South Australian swimming safari - from diving with sharks to splashing with playful sea lions.
+Get up close and personal to wildlife in the wild on a South Australian swimming safari.

 Dive into an underwater world and join wild dolphins in their natural habitat.
 Leap, splash and play until your heart is content.